splunk/public-o11y-docs/apm/apm-spans-traces/service-map.rst

    * - P90 latency in "critical" zone, displayed in red
      - 1 second

+   * - Default maximum number of nodes visible in the service map.
+Use the filter menu on the map to change the maximum number of services to show.
+     - 50 service nodes

    * - Maximum number of nodes visible in the service map at once
      - 200 service nodes